p0gram3r/katas/04_Mastermind/README.md

 ## Goal

-The goal of this kata is to create a PatternValidator, which compares a secret pattern provided by the _codemaker_ to the provided by the _codebreaker_.
+The goal of this kata is to create a PatternValidator, which compares a secret pattern provided by the _codemaker_ to the pattern provided by the _codebreaker_.
 The validator must return a list of key pegs based on the following rules:
 - A black key peg is added for each code peg which is correct in both color and position
 - A white key peg is added for each code peg which is correct in color but which is placed in the wrong position